lawsdontapplytopigs/dotfiles/awesome/README.md

         [ ] Change the current button icons with round ones

     [ ] Clients
-        [ ] have each client show the same types of thin shlick borders that mac os has
+        [x] have each client show the same types of thin shlick borders that mac os has

     [ ] Notifications

-    [ ] A menu for each widget that should have it and the options that make sense for that particular widget
+    [ ] Menus (Have a menu with settings particular settings for most widgets) [ ] The hogbar
+        [ ] The desktop files

     [ ] General
         [ ] Clean up keybindings and implement additional ones